sasank-555/problem_companion/README.md

 - **Tailwind CSS:** A utility-first CSS framework for modern styling.
 - **Crux:** Used for scaffolding the Chrome extension structure.
 - **Axios:** Simplifies API requests to OpenAI's GPT models.
+- **Chrome Extensions:** Enhances browser functionality for a seamless experience.

 ---